s3a-spatialaudio/visr-cpp-library-example/Readme.md

 Linking to external applications
 --------------------------------

-The project creates a library, ctccomponents, that contains all atomic and composite components as C++ objects.
+The project creates a library, libdrccomponents, that contains all atomic and composite components as C++ objects.
 These can be used and linked in other applications.

 TODO: Provide proper visibility settings and install the public headers.